arongate/terraspace-docs/_docs/layering/lookups.md

 Remember modules are like "functions" and tfvars are like "parameters" passed to them.
 Putting the tfvars files within the same module directory would be akin to hard coding parameters.

-## Why tfvars in Stacks?
+## Stacks vs Modules

-To understand why terraspace encourages creating your tfvars within the `app/stack/MOD/tfvars` folder, it is key to understand the difference between `app/modules` and `app/stacks`.
+Stacks are just modules.
 The difference is how you use them.

 * Stacks are meant to be used to group together modules.
 It makes sense to include business-specific logic here.
 * Whereas modules are smaller pieces that are meant to be reused.
 It does not make sense to include business-specific logic in here.